ga-curriculum/flask-react-crud-app-project/project-deliverables/README.md

 During project week, you'll deploy your project so that others are able to use it on the internet!
 You will need to deploy your back-end and front-end applications separately.

-Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your back-end MEN Stack application.
+Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your back-end Flask application.

-Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your front-end React application.
+Follow the [React Front-End Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/react-front-end-deployment/) to deploy your front-end React application.

 ## Submitting your deliverables